Jiuhe2020/ca-wildfire-dashboard/README.md

 Utilize Pandas to extract 2019 fire data from the geojson.
 Utilize Pandas to clean the California Fire Incidents csv to filter for 2019 and drop unwanted columns.

-## Part II - Enginner Wildfires Database
+## Part II - Engineer Wildfires Database

 ## Part II - Flask App